History of Harvard University: 17th century

 Dunster's conflict with the colony's magistrates began when he failed to have his infant son baptized, believing as an adherent of the Believers baptism of English Baptists and/or Anabaptists that only adults should be baptized.
-Efforts to restore Dunster to Puritan orthodoxy failed and his apostasy proved untenable to colony leaders who had entrusted him in his job as Harvard's president to uphold the colony's religious mission, thus he represented a threat to the stability of society.
+Efforts to restore Dunster to Puritan orthodoxy failed, and his apostasy proved untenable to colony leaders who had entrusted him in his job as Harvard's president to uphold the colony's religious mission, thus he represented a threat to the stability of society.
 Dunster exiled himself in 1654 and moved to nearby Plymouth Colony, where he died in 1658.
-Because it had been illegal for the colony to establish a college, Charles II rescinded the Massachusetts Bay Colony charter in 1684 by writ of scire facias.
+Because it had been unlawful for the colony to establish a college, King Charles II rescinded the Massachusetts Bay Colony charter in 1684 by a writ of scire facias.

 In 1692, the leading Puritan divine Increase Mather became Harvard's sixth president.
 He replaced pagan classics with books by Christian authors in ethics classes and maintained discipline in the college.
 The Harvard "Lawes" of 1642 and the "Harvard College Laws of 1700" testify to its original high level of discipline.
 Students were required to observe rules of pious decorum inconceivable in the 19th century, and ultimately to prove their fitness for the bachelor's degree by showing that they could "read the original of the Old and New Testament into the Latin tongue, and resolve them logically".
 Harvard's leadership and alumni, including Increase Mather and his son Cotton Mather, played central roles in the Salem Witch Trials in 1692–1693.

 The town of Dedham was founded in 1636, the same year as the college.
 The first minister of the First Church and Parish in Dedham, John Allin, served as an overseer, and every minister through 1861 was connected to the university.
 Given its population and modest means, the support the community provided to the college was generous.
-Allen donated two cows, presumably to provide milk for the president and tutors.
+Allin donated two cows, presumably to provide milk for the president and tutors.

-During Harvard's early years, the town of Cambridge maintained order on campus and provided economic support, as the local Puritan minister had direct oversight of Harvard and ensured the orthodoxy of its leadership.
-By 1700, Harvard was strong enough to regulate and discipline its own people and to a large extent the direction in which support and assistance flowed was reversed, Harvard now providing financial support for local economic expansion, improvements to public health and construction of local roads, meetinghouses and schools.
+During Harvard's early years, the town of Cambridge maintained order at the college and provided economic support, as the local Puritan minister had direct oversight of Harvard and ensured the orthodoxy of its leadership.
+By 1700, Harvard was strong enough to regulate and discipline its own people, and to a large extent the direction in which support and assistance flowed was reversed, Harvard now providing financial support for local economic expansion, improvements to public health, and the construction of local roads, meeting houses, and schools.